Open Mon-Fri. 9am-5pm PDT. CALL US: 1-800-665-3998

 Overnight in Santiago.

-Day 3 Santiago - Maipo Valley - Fly to Punta Arenas
+Day 3 Santiago & the Maipo Valley

 At some point today, we will also visit Santiago's Plaza de Armas.
-As the midpoint of the Spanish settlement of 1541, the square was once a military training ground -- hence its name-- but with time it became the focus of Santiago's social and commercial life with some of the nation's most accomplished architecture.
+As the midpoint of the Spanish settlement of 1541, the square was once a military training ground -- hence its name -- but with time it became the focus of Santiago's social and commercial life with some of the nation's most accomplished architecture.

 From here we continue to the southern tip of the Andes in Chile, and Torres del Paine National Park, one of the most impressive sights in the Southern Hemisphere.
 The park encompasses ancient forests, glaciers, lakes, rivers and fjords, and fauna including guanacos, foxes, pumas and a diverse array of birds.
 The Torres del Paine (Towers of Paine) are spectacular granite pillars that soar almost vertically more than 2000m (6,000 feet) above the Patagonian landscape.
 The park in which the high peaks sit may be considered the finest national park in all of South America.
-With turquoise lakes, roaring waterfalls, rivers and creeks, dense forests and sprawling glaciers this is an unequalled destination.
+With turquoise lakes, roaring waterfalls, rivers and creeks, dense forests and sprawling glaciers this is an unequaled destination.

 Overnight in Torres del Paine National Park.